Posted by Srinivas Pachigolla on 27 Feb 2019

 SWIFT developed its CSP to help thwart cyberattacks and the negative consequences they can have on businesses, consumers, and organizations around the world.
 The global ubiquity of SWIFT’s platform makes it a natural place to implement security protocol to help organizations better protect their transactions from fraud.
 The CSP is built around three core steps:

-In 2017, SWIFT introduced CSP in self-attestation mode which allowed participants to familiarize themselves with the goals, framework, lifecycle steps, and threat mitigation principles of the program.
+In 2017, SWIFT introduced CSP in self-attestation mode.
+Which allowed participants to familiarize themselves with the goals, framework, lifecycle steps, and threat mitigation principles of the program.
 In 2018, SWIFT allowed participants to build on their experience and improve their security posture with additional mandatory controls.

 Mandatory controls include restricting internet access, segregating critical systems, preventing compromise of credentials, and detecting anomalies.
 Read the full framework here.